bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

   --header "X-API-Key:$QUICK_API_KEY"\
   --data "@./subscription-purchase.json"
 ```

-As a result, you should see the following JSON response in Altair:
+As a result, you see the following JSON response in your GraphQL client:
 ```json
 {
   "data": {